 If a taste of ice cream or a sip of coffee creates tooth pain, you may have sensitive teeth.
-This condition is common – at least 45 million adults in the U.S. suffer from sensitive teeth at some point in their lives – and it is treatable.
+But don't worry.
+This common condition, which affects at least 45 million Americans, is treatable.

 What you can do

-The pain of sensitive teeth can be managed with a few simple steps:
+You can manage the pain of sensitive teeth with these simple steps:

 - Take it easy on your teeth.
 Avoid using hard-bristled toothbrushes and brushing your teeth too vigorously, which can wear down the tooth's root surface and expose sensitive spots.
 Take a good look at your toothbrush.
 If the bristles are flattened or pointing in multiple directions, you're putting too much pressure on your teeth.

 - Skip the marinara sauce.
 Some foods or drinks can aggravate sensitive teeth.
-Avoid or limit acidic items (for example, food or drink with a high concentration of tomatoes, oranges or lemons) and sodas.
+Avoid or limit acidic items (for example, food or drink with a high concentration of tomatoes, oranges or lemons).

 When to see a dentist

-If a tooth is highly sensitive for more than three or four days and reacts to both hot and cold temperatures, it’s best to get an evaluation from your dentist to determine the extent of the problem.
-Because pain symptoms can be similar, some people might think that a tooth is sensitive when they actually have a cavity or abscess that's not yet visible.
-Be sure to tell the dentist when the pain started and if there is anything (such as the application of a warm compress) that reduces or eliminates the pain.
+If a tooth is highly sensitive for more than three or four days and reacts to both hot and cold temperatures, it’s best to ask your dentist to take a closer look.
+Sometimes sensitivity may actually be a sign of a cavity or infected tooth pulp.
+Be sure to tell the dentist when the pain started and if there is anything (such as applying a warm compress) that gives you relief from the pain.

-If you are diagnosed with sensitive teeth, your dentist can prescribe one of a variety of treatment options, including both in-office treatments (applying a desensitizing agent or a protective coating to the teeth) and take-home products for personal use.
+If you are diagnosed with sensitive teeth, your dentist can prescribe one of a variety of treatment options, such as in-office treatments (applying a desensitizing agent or a protective coating to the teeth) and take-home products for personal use.
 If your tooth sensitivity is severe and persistent or it cannot be treated by other means, your dentist may recommend root canal treatment.